lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.
 MDAnalysis can't run right now under Python 3 mostly due to it's [C/Cython extensions](https://github.com/MDAnalysis/mdanalysis/wiki/List-of-extensions), we currently try to move our C-extensions to cython which supports Python 2 and 3 with one source.
 See also [#260](https://github.com/MDAnalysis/mdanalysis/issues/260)

-## Port MDAnalysis to Windows.

-None of the current devs has a Windows environment.
-But some research groups do use Windows and it would be nice they could use MDAnalysis as well.
-Since neither of us has experience with python extensions on windows we don't know what exactly is needed to make this happen.

 # Increase ease-of-use